Walden University

-Walden University is a private online for-profit university headquartered in Minneapolis, Minnesota.
-It offers Bachelor of Science, Master of Science, Master of Business Administration, Master of Public Administration, Master of Public Health, Education Specialist, Doctor of Education, Doctor of Business Administration, and Doctor of Philosophy degrees.
+Walden University is a private for-profit online university headquartered in Minneapolis, Minnesota.
+It offers bachelor's, master's, doctoral, and specialist degrees.
 The university is owned by Adtalem Global Education, which purchased the university in August 2021.
+The institution is accredited by the Higher Learning Commission.

+The university is classified among "Doctoral Universities: Doctoral/Professional Universities".
+Walden is a high-volume granter of healthcare administration master's degrees, Master of Science in Nursing degrees, and public health doctoral degrees in the U.S., according to the National Center for Education Statistics IPEDS database.

 History

 Walden was established in 1970 by two New York teachers, Bernie and Rita Turner, who created a program for working adults/teachers to pursue doctoral degrees.
 In the summer of 1971, the first classes took place in Naples, Florida, focusing primarily on school administrators.
 The initial classes allowed students to form dissertation topics with their faculty partners before returning to work at their respective schools while completing their dissertations.
 In 1972, Walden conferred its first degrees: 46 PhDs and 24 EdDs at its first commencement in Naples.

 In 1979, the Minnesota Higher Education Coordinating Board licensed Walden to grant PhDs and EdDs in the state and in 1982 the school moved its headquarters to Minneapolis.
-In 1990, the North Central Association of Colleges and Schools accredited the University.
+In 1990, the North Central Association of Colleges and Schools accredited the university.

 Sylvan Learning Systems, Inc., purchased 41 percent of Walden University in 2001, gaining a controlling interest in 2002.
-In 2004, Sylvan Learning Systems became Laureate Education, Inc. Former US President Bill Clinton was an Honorary Chancellor of Laureate International Universities from 2010 to 2015.
-President Clinton was the keynote speaker at Walden University's commencement on July 30, 2011.
+In 2004, Sylvan Learning Systems became Laureate Education, Inc.

 Jonathan Kaplan served as CEO from 2007 to 2018.
-Mr. Kaplan previously served three years as economic policy adviser to President Clinton.
+Kaplan previously served three years as economic policy adviser to President Bill Clinton.
+Clinton was named an Honorary Chancellor of Laureate International Universities from 2010 to 2015 for which he made more than $17 million.
+Clinton was the keynote speaker at Walden University's commencement on July 30, 2011.

-In 2013, Laureate Education Inc. and GSV Capital, IFC, Learn Capital and Yuri Milner provided $43M in funding to Coursera to expand online education.
-In 2015, Ernesto Zedillo, former president of Mexico and director of the Yale University Center for the Study of Globalization, succeeded President Clinton as Laureate Education's Presidential Counselor.